w32blaster/revizor/index.markdown

 Join us!
 ------

-We are welcome to a new contributors!
+We are happy to see new contributors!